joexbayer/C-Compiler/README.md

 Needs to be compiled with -m32 flag to work as int and pointers are 32 bit.

+## Compile

+Compiles to bytecode or x86 machine code.

 ## Usage
 ```bash
 make